 Although I can cite Plato and Aristotle, Livy and Cicero, or Machiavelli and Buchanan and describe the core principles of liberalism, most modern scholars start the story of classical liberalism with John Locke (the father of liberalism).

-The Different Types of Liberalism: The Types of Classical and Social Liberalism
+Different Types of Classical and Social Liberalism

 With all western powers being founded on liberalism, and with all America’s founders being liberal, one might assume we now live in a wonderful utopia where everyone agrees.
 Obviously, this assertion could not be further from the truth.

 - Economic classical liberalism: Like Smith and Ricardo.
 The focus is on free-trade, not state-based mercantilism.

-- Religious classical liberalism: Many minority faiths just wanted the freedom to practice religion without persecution.
+- Religious classical liberalism: Many minority faiths wanted the freedom to practice religion without persecution.
 This was not common before modern times.
 Thus, some classical liberals, like Martin Luther, were more focused on religious freedom than any other aspect of liberalism.

 - American Social Liberalism: The ideology of Lincoln, William Jennings Bryan, and the Roosevelts that says, you know what Gouverneur Morris was right.
 He may have been a bit of conservative in his favoring of government, but at least he was willing to stand up against slavery.
 That isn’t “individual liberty” that is BS.
 In other words, they are willing to use state power (and thus not be classically liberal) to ensure social justice.